Will you pay more for life insurance if you're overweight?

 - Heart disease

 It is important to note that it would be rare for an insurance underwriter to reject someones application based solely on their BMI.
-An insurer will usually request that the applicant submit additional medical underwriting to assess if there are any other conditions present.
+A person who is medically obese can still generally find cover with most mainstream insurance providers.
+However, an insurer will usually request that the applicant submit additional medical underwriting to assess if there are any other conditions present.
 For example, an underwriter may request further information around the persons health if it is found that they have a BMI of over 30 and also have high cholesterol.

 How does BMI affect life insurance premiums?